SimonIyamu/Auto-Directory-Backup/README.md

 -----------------
 Contributors: Eugene Kladis, Simon Iyamu.
-This project was one of our assignments in the Operating Systems course in 2018.
+This project was an assignments in the Operating Systems course in 2018.